CARE ACT 2014

 - if a person breaches certain predefined terms of their contract (which must be clearly set out in the contract) and the local authority’s attempts to resolve the breach are unsuccessful and the contract has specified that the authority will stop making further payments in such a case; or

-- if, under the charging regulations (see Charging and Financial Assessment), the property becomes disregarded for any reason and the person consequently qualifies for local authority support in paying for their care, including but not limited to:
+- if, under the charging regulations (see Charging and Financial Assessment chapter), the property becomes disregarded for any reason and the person consequently qualifies for local authority support in paying for their care, including but not limited to:

 - where a spouse or dependent relative (as defined in charging regulations) has moved into the property after the agreement has been made, where this means the person is eligible for local authority support in paying for care and no longer requires a deferred payment agreement;